-Many analysts believe privatization of SOEs will lead to the sustainable growth which has eluded the Vietnam economy so far.
+Many analysts believe privatization of SOEs will lead to the type of sustainable growth that has eluded the Vietnam economy so far.

 Major Obstacle to Growth in the Vietnam Economy

-Vietnam has something else it needs to deal with while the global economy is in shambles.
+Vietnam has something they must deal with while the global economy is in shambles.
 It’s an unnecessary problem, but still the main obstacle of growth right now.

 State owned enterprises still dominate much of the Vietnam economy.
 These types of businesses are often far less efficient than private firms.

 This behavior is a bit like China’s with the leaders of Vietnam not wanting to relinquish their control over commerce.
-There’s proof saying private companies are more profitable, but the leaders don’t care.
+There’s proof saying private companies boast greater profitability yet the leaders don’t care.

 The rest of the world notices this, and international players have tried to help change the role Vietnam’s government plays.

-With greater FDI and reforms to its domestic market, Vietnam is looking for sustained growth of between 6.5% and 7% for the next five years.
+With greater FDI and reforms to its domestic market, Vietnam is hoping for sustained growth of between 6.5% and 7% during the next few years.

 Skip the Next Western Recession